Gradient-DS/AGORA/UNIFIED_SYSTEM.md

 ### For Voice Interactions

-1. **Be Specific**: "Check compliance for Acme Corp" vs "Check compliance"
+1. **Be Specific**: "Search for HACCP temperature requirements" vs "Search regulations"
 2. **Use Natural Language**: The AI understands context and nuance
 3. **Wait for Confirmation**: Let tool execution complete before next request
 4. **Review Results**: Check the chat interface for detailed tool outputs